If you’re at the stage where you’re ready to set up your fish tank, you’ve probably done a lot of research.

 One cut to your fish could lead to infection if not quickly treated so best just to avoid anything sharp altogether.

 10. Large Fish Breeds

 This is perhaps an obvious observation to those who are more experienced, but it is one that must be covered.

-Even if you have a 100 gallon tank, there are still many breeds of fish which are not suitable for your tank.
+Even if you have a 100-gallon tank, there are still many breeds of fish that are not suitable for your tank.

-An example is the Iridescent Shark, a large catfish which is a very active swimmer and can grow up to 4 foot long in the wild.
+An example is the Iridescent Shark, a large catfish that is a very active swimmer and can grow up to 4 feet long in the wild.

 To conclude, if you have an item you want to include in your fish tank, ask yourself these questions: